Mountain Alcon Blue (Phengaris alcon (rebeli))

 back to list

-Rebeli is very closely related to, and now considered a subspecies of, the Alcon Blue (P. alcon), and the major differences are described on the alcon page.
+Rebeli is very closely related to, and now considered a subspecies of, the Alcon Blue (P. alcon), and the differences (such as they are) are described on the alcon page.

 Apart from possible confusion between rebeli and alcon (which I believe do not fly together), it is a large butterfly and could only otherwise be mistaken for the Large Blue (P. arion), which also flies at high altitudes and often in company with rebeli, although the male rebeli upperside is blue with clear black borders, lacking the black upf "splashes" of arion.